APC Chieftain Flays Kidnap Of Appeal Court Judge In Edo | Leadership Newspaper

 APC Chieftain Flays Kidnap Of Appeal Court Judge In Edo

-The former chief press secretary to Governor Godwin Obaseki and an APC Chieftain, Prince John Mayaki, has condemned the reported kidnap of an Appeal Court Judge, Justice Chioma Nwosu-Iheme on Wednesday 30th of October by armed gunmen.
+The former Chief Press Secretary to Godwin Obaseki and an APC Chieftain, Prince John Mayaki, has condemned the reported kidnap of an Appeal Court Judge, Justice Chioma Nwosu-Iheme on Wednesday 30th of October by armed gunmen.

-LEADERSHIP Friday recalls that Justice Chioma was kidnapped on her way to Court in Benin City and Edo State’s commissioner of Police, Dan-Mallam Mohammed, who confirmed the incident said a manhunt, is presently ongoing to rescue to Judge and apprehend the criminals.
+LEADERSHIP recalls that Justice Chioma was kidnapped on her way to Court in Benin City and Edo State’s Commissioner of Police, Dan-Mallam Mohammed, who confirmed the incident said a manhunt is presently ongoing to rescue to Judge and apprehend the criminals.

 He said: “Security is at its lowest level ever in the history of Edo State due to the incompetence of the state’s Chief Security Officer, Mr. Godwin Obaseki.
 Today, families in Edo State are made to bear unimaginable pain as a result of senseless criminal attacks including kidnappings, killings, and violence.”